stevenvachon/jquery.transitionsend/README.md

 It is recommended that you use `jQuery.one()` instead of `jQuery.on()` because the callback will only be called once.

-Usage is the same as with any other event in jQuery.
+Usage is the same as with any other event in jQuery:
 ```js
 $(selector).one("transitionsend", function()
 {